Good Taste the Only Real Moat Left

 Taste as a side-effect of serious work

-The most useful conclusion is also the least glamorous.
-Taste is not a separate identity.
-It is a side-effect of paying close attention to reality.
+The honest conclusion is unglamorous.
+Taste is a by-product of paying close attention to reality.
+It grows when you:

-- Study strong work carefully
+- Study strong work

 - Learn to diagnose why something fails

-- Ship into the real world where feedback has consequences
+- Ship where feedback has consequences

 - Stay close to the domain instead of floating above it